Tattooed man submerged in an ice bath, eyes closed

 Powerbackinthesystem.

 Burnout isn't weakness.
-It's a stress system that's been running too hot for too long, and it's measurable.
+It's a stress system that's been running too hot for too long, and it is measurable.

 Three things to hold onto.